Chrisfaherty/CI_PP3_PPM/README.md

 #### Python Libraries
 * [Time](https://docs.python.org/3/library/time.html) - Used to delay the user input after the welcome message is displayed.
 * [PrettyPrinter](https://docs.python.org/3/library/pprint.html) - Used pprint to display the passwords in a organised format for option 1.
+* [Pycodestyle](https://pypi.org/project/pycodestyle/) - Used to check Python code against some of the style conventions in PEP 8.

 #### Third Party Libraries
-* [colorama](https://pypi.org/project/colorama/) Used add colow to the Welcome message.
+* [colorama](https://pypi.org/project/colorama/) JUSTIFICATION: Colorama was used add color to the Welcome message.
 It was also used to help the user notice if something was sucessful with green and an error with red.
-* [gspread](https://docs.gspread.org/) Used gspread to add and manipulate data in my Google spreadsheet and to interact with Google APIs.
+* [gspread](https://docs.gspread.org/) JUSTIFICATION: I used gspread to add and manipulate data in my Google spreadsheet and to interact with Google APIs.
+This was required to store the passwords and user details and edit them.
-* [google.oauth2.service_account](https://google-auth.readthedocs.io/en/master/) Used to set up the authentification needed to access the Google API and connect my Service Account with the Credentials function.
+* [google.oauth2.service_account](https://google-auth.readthedocs.io/en/master/) JUSTIFICATION: Used to set up the authentification needed to access the Google API and connect my Service Account with the Credentials function.
 A creds.json file was created with all details the API needs to access the google account.

 ## Features